CamposRF/HOWLish/README.md

 | Model  | Accuracy | Precision | Recall | Fall-out | F1-score | F2-score | AUC | PRC |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | HOWLish  | .983  | .00618  | .772  | .0174  | .00508  | .0123  | .939  | .0897  |

-HOWLish v 1.0.0 can be downloaded:
-- [here](https://drive.google.com/file/d/1SdULuhgMdjlN5rLRAPm1dW6M6ASdT6Pp/view?usp=drive_link) for the TensorFlow SavedModel format;
-- [here](https://drive.google.com/file/d/1Sdt5TwN-OteMp7fV7ub9G109d-dSo8du/view?usp=sharing) for the frozen graph format;

-A toy dataset can be downloaded [here](https://drive.google.com/file/d/11ouRaRAI_V38n5T4q4Cr8zgeRPUB2jgS/view?usp=drive_link).
-This dataset includes two .WAV files from passive acoustic monitoring campaigns conducted in the north of Portugal.
-The dataset is structured in two folders: input and output, compatible with the way the detection pipeline was coded.
-The .WAV files are 30 minutes long and were recorded with a sample rate of 8kHz.
-The current version of the pipeline only works with 8kHz audio data.

 ## Deployment